 When discussing the credentials fallacy, it’s important to point out two related logical fallacies:

 - First, there is the argument from authority, which is a logical fallacy that occurs when someone claims that a certain argument must be right, simply because it was stated by a supposed expert on the topic.

 - Second, there is the appeal to accomplishments, which is a logical fallacy that occurs when someone claims that a certain argument must be right, simply because it was stated by someone who has a certain set of accomplishments.

 Essentially, the difference between the credentials fallacy and these two fallacies is that the credentials fallacy is based on the fallacious assumption that a lack of credentials is a valid reason to assume that a certain person is necessarily wrong, while the argument from authority and the appeal to accomplishments are based on the assumption that the presence of such credentials is a valid reason to assume that a certain person is necessarily right.

 The credentials fallacy is often used in conjunction with an argument from authority or with an appeal to accomplishments, since the person using the credentials fallacy will often try to disparage the opinion of the person without credentials, while comparing it with the opinion of those that have them.

-Furthermore, the person using these fallacies might also use an appeal to false authority, in situations where the authority figure whose argument they support has authority which is invalid for some reason.
+Furthermore, the person using these fallacies might also use an appeal to false authority, in situations where the authority figure whose argument they support has authority that is invalid for some reason.

 Summary and conclusions